-The University of Arizona Global Campus students and alumni are prepared to weather the turbulence, however, with the help of the University’s Career Services team.
+Students and alumni of the University of Arizona Global Campus are prepared to weather the turbulence, however, with the help of the University’s Career Services team.

 1. Career exploration and self-assessment

 So much of college is preparation for the “jobs of tomorrow,” but with the coronavirus upending every employment sector, experts have already begun identifying the major employers that will “outlast the outbreak” and the jobs that will be available.